 If a tree owner and an aggrieved neighbour can't agree on what to do, several courses of action are open.

 Mediation and arbitration

 Both mediators and arbitrators are available to help resolve a dispute.
-However, neither party can be forced to take part in either of these processes.

 A mediator will help you negotiate a solution to the dispute.
 An arbitrator will impose a solution.
 Mediation is less formal and usually less expensive, but cannot be enforced by a court unless you have included enforcement procedures in your agreement.
 An arbitrated settlement is backed by the courts.